Bow River Report

 Best Bet:

-• Small midge adults or emegers
+• Blue Winged Olive adults or emegers

 It is essential to watch closely for subtle rises during midday, when temperatures typically peak.